Bảo Đại: Vietnam in World War II

-During the second World War in 1940, the Empire of Japan took over French Indochina while their ally Nazi Germany's invasion of France.
+During the second World War in 1940, the Empire of Japan took over French Indochina while their ally Nazi Germany invaded then occupied France.
 Although they did not dissolve the French colonial administration, the occupation authorities directed policy from behind the scenes in a parallel of Vichy France.
 The Japanese promised not to interfere with the imperial court at Huế.
 However, after ousting the French in 1945, they forced emperor Bảo Đại to declare Vietnamese independence from France as a member of Japan's "Greater East Asia Co-Prosperity Sphere"; the country then became the Empire of Vietnam.

 Bảo Đại, however, appeared to believe that independence was an irreversible course.
 In 1944, he wrote to General de Gaulle, leader of the Free French:

 You have suffered too much during four deadly years, not to understand that the Vietnamese people, who have a history of twenty centuries and an often glorious past, no longer wish, no longer can support any foreign domination or foreign administration...You could understand even better if you were able to see what is happening here, if you were able to sense the desire for independence that has been smoldering in the bottom of all hearts and which no human force can any longer hold back.
-Even if you were to arrive to re-establish a French administration here, it would no longer be obeyed; each village would be a nest of resistance. every former friend an enemy, and your officials and colonials themselves would ask to depart from this unbreathable atmosphere.
+Even if you were to arrive to re-establish a French administration here, it would no longer be obeyed; each village would be a nest of resistance, every former friend an enemy, and your officials and colonials themselves would ask to depart from this unbreathable atmosphere.